Google Cloud Platform is #3 in Top 10 Public Cloud Platforms

 2014.
 Google Cloud Platform now supports server-side software for Windows

-Google introduced Microsoft License Mobility for Google Cloud Platform that means Google’s customers can move their existing Microsoft server application software licenses (SQL Server, SharePoint, Exchange Server, and so on) from on-premises to Google Cloud Platform without any additional Microsoft software licensing fees.
-This makes the transition to Google’s cloud easier, and it also lets customers who prefer to purchase perpetual licenses to continue to do so.
-Besides Windows Server 2008 R2 Datacenter Edition is now available to
+Google has introduced Microsoft License Mobility for Google Cloud Platform, enabling its customers to migrate their existing Microsoft server application software licenses (such as SQL Server, SharePoint, Exchange Server, etc.) from on-premises environments to Google Cloud Platform without incurring any additional Microsoft software licensing fees.
+This advancement simplifies the transition to Google's cloud services and allows customers who prefer perpetual licenses to continue utilizing them.
+Additionally, as part of this update, Google Compute Engine now offers beta access to Windows Server 2008 R2 Datacenter Edition for all Google Cloud Platform customers.
+This option is particularly appealing to enterprises seeking to reduce risk in the cloud and migrate certain workloads from Azure to an alternative platform, in this case, Google Cloud.

 2014.
 Google Cloud Platform slashes prices, adds containers, VPN support